egistli/droid-image-picker/README.md

 ![Demo](http://i.giphy.com/UPWnlzfcLsT1m.gif)

 ## Why

-As a developer with iOS experience, to make user select an image w/wo crop to square is pretty simple: make an instance of UIImagePickerController and it'll handle the flow then give back the image and editoral infromation via delegate methods.
+In iOS development, allow user to select an image w/wo crop to square is pretty simple: make an instance of UIImagePickerController and it'll handle the flow then give back the image and editoral information via delegate methods.

-But on android it's not the case.
+But on android this is not the case.
 You have to:

 1. Start activities for (with proper extras) selecting image
 2. Parse activity results with some strange rules, load bitmap/EXIF and rotate it accordingly